 Kelvins And Lumens what do they mean?

-Old light bulbs used to be measured in watts alone.
-LED bulbs have two different measures, kelvins and lumens.
+Standard incandescent light bulbs used to be measured in watts of power alone.
+An LED light bulb will have two different measures, kelvins and lumens.
 Kelvins measures the temperature of the light.
 Higher numbers mean that the bulb will give off a cooler light (more blue than yellow light).
 Lower kelvin bulbs give off a warmer light.

 This is more of a personal preference.
 See the difference in the photos below.
 Here are three examples of 60 watt equivalent LED bulbs in daylight, bright white and cool white.
 Soft white is the warmest light and daylight is the coolest light.